 The extendable hook can be extended from 11 inches to over 39 inches, and has a rubber handle.
 The hook is similar, with a rubber/metal handle for the grabber and a serrated clamp.

 However, these tools aren’t intended for use with massive snakes.
-The hook especially is flimsy when extended and holding a heavy snake.
-The materials aren’t as robust as those in other hooks.
+The hook is especially flimsy when extended and holding a heavy snake.

 You should only consider this set for juvenile snakes or small adults.
 In fairness to IClover, they state that the hook can only be used for small snakes such as corn snakes, kingsnakes, rosy boas, ball pythons, green snakes, garter snakes, etc., and that it isn’t for large-sized snakes.

 |Comes with both a hook and tongs, for the same price as you would pay for a hook||An unknown brand with few reviews|

 |Lightweight, easy to hold, and has a rubber grip||Not for field use|

 Snake tongs are similar took to snake hooks.
 They allow you to pick up the snake without using your hands.
 But instead of a hook, they have a claw that you pick the snake up with.
 A trigger activates the claw.

 Snake hooks are best used for large snakes.
 It sits under the snake’s body to lift it, and it’s the snake’s weight that keeps them there.
 Large snakes hang down from the point of contact.